faizalrf/documentation/mariadb-enterprise-setup.md

 We can now configure custom `datadir` for the MariaDB server, in this exercise we will be using `/mariadb/data/`.

-Stop the MariaDB server, create the required path, copy all the contents from `/var/lib/mysql/*` to `/mariadb/data/` path and change the ownbership of `/mariadb` to `mysql:mysql` using the recursive flag `-R`
+Stop the MariaDB server, create the required path, copy all the contents from `/var/lib/mysql/*` to `/mariadb/data/` path and change the ownership of `/mariadb` to `mysql:mysql` using the recursive flag `-R`

 ```
 [server1 ~]# systemctl stop mariadb